 Des Moines Brain Injury Attorneys

 A person does not have to be involved in a catastrophic accident to suffer a brain injury.
 A person may suffer a non-traumatic brain injury and still have many difficult consequences to deal with as a result.
 A non-traumatic brain injury is when brain damage is caused by a nonviolent incident.
-These incidents can occur due to another party’s intentional wrongdoing or because another party acted negligently.
-If the injury is the result of another party’s actions or negligence, the victim may be entitled to compensation.
-If you or a loved one has suffered a non-traumatic brain injury due to the fault of another party, you should contact the experienced and compassionate attorneys at LaMarca Law Group, P.C. by calling (515) 225-2600 today.
+These incidents can occur due to another party’s intentional wrongdoing or because another party acted carelessly.
+If the injury is the result of another person’s actions or negligence, the victim may be entitled to compensation.
+If you or a loved one has suffered a non-traumatic brain injury through no fault of your own, you should contact the experienced and compassionate attorneys at LaMarca Law Group, P.C. by calling (515) 225-2600 today.
 We are here to help.

 At LaMarca Law Group, P.C. we understand that dealing with the aftermath of a non-traumatic brain injury can be incredibly stressful.
 Non-traumatic brain injuries can place a significant strain on the financial, physical, and emotional well-being of you and your family.
 During a time when you should be focused on healing, you do not need to be worrying about how you are going to get the medical attention you need and how you will manage to fulfill your financial obligations.
 That’s why the highly-qualified and aggressive attorneys at LaMarca Law Group, P.C. are here for you in your time of need.